 Tone is the way you speak or write.
-It’s your attitude toward your reader and the subject of your message.
-The overall tone of your writing affects your reader just your tone of voice affects a listener in everyday conversations.
+It’s your attitude toward your reader, the person receiving your message.
+The tone of your writing affects your reader just as your tone-of-voice affects a listener in everyday conversations.

 What is writing tone?

-You can pick up on a writer’s tone by the word choices he or she used.
+You can pick up on a writer’s tone by their word choices.
 It’s often inferred from the use of descriptive words.
 For example, if you get an email from someone that says “Do you have some time so we can talk?”, lots of things may go through your mind.
 There’s a serious, maybe even ominous, tone to the message.
 However, if the message was re-phrased as “Do you have some time for a quick chat?”, the tone immediately changes to friendly.

 Tone can range from positive to neutral to negative.
 Here are some examples: